missingfaktor/akar/TUTORIAL.md

 ```

+#### View pattern

-- Applying a function to an argument, and then matching its result against a pattern.
+This involves applying a function to an argument, and then matching its result against a pattern.
 This is known in Haskell world as [view patterns](https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns).

 ```clojure
 user=> (def five-ish (!view #(Math/abs %) (!constant 5)))